zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

 only "v" does a "check by file" of a programmed device.

 Data retrieving:
-  -u, --upload=addr     Upload a datablock (see also: --size).
+  -u, --upload=addr     Upload a data block (see also: --size).
                         It is also possible to use address ranges.
 In that case, multiple --upload parameters are allowed.
   -s, --size=num        Size of the data block to upload (Default is 2).